-• Attendance and Discussion Board (25 points)
+• Attendance and Discussion Board (20 points)

 Students are expected to attend and participate in class as well as access course resources as required.
-Students may be expected to attend synchronous chat sessions via Adobe Connect during times when the class is unable to meet via face-to-face.
 Students may be expected to make posts using the Discussion Board feature of Blackboard.
 Posts may be either original posts or they may be response posts.
 Questions and or comments posted should be relevant to the topic and contribute to the discussion at hand.
 Students are expected to focus on the quality and relevance of their posts.
 Simple comments such as "I agree," or "That's true," will not be credited, nor will responses that do not answer questions asked by the instructor.

-• Critical Thinking Assignments (25 points): Students will periodically be given assignments to promote critical thinking skills in early intervention.
-Additional information will be provided via Blackboard.
-Due dates will vary.

-• Mid-term Examination (100 points)
+- Critical Thinking Assignments (30 points): Students will periodically be given assignments to promote critical thinking skills in early intervention.
+Additional information will be provided via Blackboard. - Mid-term Exam (100 points)

-Students will complete one examination for this course, worth 50 points.
+Students will complete one examination for this course, worth 100 points.
 This exam will assess on-going learning, retention, and application of knowledge.
 The mid-term examination will be available to students for a limited period of time.
 Additional information will be provided in class and via Blackboard.
-Begins MONDAY, October 12th.

-• SOAP Note Assignment (50 points): Students will complete a SOAP note assignment based on an early intervention therapy session.
-Additional requirements will be provided via Blackboard.
-Due by SUNDAY, October 4th.

-• Early Intervention Mini-Literature Review (100 points total): Students will select a topic and review two articles related to early intervention in SLP.
+- SOAP Note Assignment (50 points): Students will complete a SOAP note assignment based on an early intervention therapy session.
+Additional requirements will be provided via Blackboard. - Early Intervention Mini-Literature Review (100 points total): Students will select a topic and review two articles related to early intervention in SLP.
 Articles must reflect evidence-based practices and must be from peer-reviewed sources (such as, but not limited to, ASHA Journals).
 Peer review of drafts will be required of each student.
 Each student will submit an individual literature review based on their two selected articles.
-Full requirements will be provided on Blackboard and discussed in class.
+Full requirements will be provided on Blackboard and discussed in class. - Final Exam (100 points): Information will be provided via Blackboard.